HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Experiments

 We conduct an ablation study (Table \ref{table: ablation} in Appendex~\ref{sec: ablation_table}) to assess the contribution of each key component of HiCoLoRA.

-\textbf{w/o Swap Hierarchical Strategies} swap layer-wise strategies, using heuristic grouping in high layers and full collaboration in low layers.
-This variant sees an 8.3\% drop in average JGA.
+\textbf{w/o Swap Hierarchical Strategies} swapping layer-wise strategies, using heuristic grouping in high layers and full collaboration in low layers.
+This variant sees an 8.3\% drop in the average JGA.
 The decline arises because it disrupts synergy: lower layers are designed to capture local semantic atoms, while higher layers model global intents.
 Swapping strategies break this division, validating the assumption that layer-specific roles are critical for performance.

-\textbf{w/o Adaptive Linear Fusion} replaces adaptive gating with DualLoRA’s static $\beta=0.5$, causing a 12.0\% JGA drop, notably in Attraction and Train domains.
+\textbf{w/o Adaptive Linear Fusion} replacing adaptive gating with DualLoRA's static $\beta=0.5$, causing a 12.0\% JGA drop, notably in Attraction and Train domains.
 This exacerbates that static weighting cannot dynamically balance UniRep-LoRA (domain-agnostic) and SemAdapt-LoRA (domain-specific) features across layers.
 Unlike the adaptive mechanism that mitigates cross-layer semantic mismatches, static $\beta$ locks in misalignment, leading to performance drops.

-\textbf{w/o Spectral Joint Cluster} discards spectral clustering, retaining same number of $M$ and $N$ but without identifying transferable domain-slot associations.
+\textbf{w/o Spectral Joint Cluster} discarding spectral clustering, retaining the same number of $M$ and $N$ but without identifying transferable domain-slot associations.
 Its average JGA drops 7.4\%, notably in Train and Taxi domains.
-The decline occurs because spectral clustering captures cross-domain semantic commonalities, such as ``arriveby" in trains and taxis sharing temporal attributes, to guide effective feature fusion.
+The decline occurs because spectral clustering captures cross-domain semantic commonalities, such as ``arriveby'' in trains and taxis sharing temporal attributes, to guide effective feature fusion.
 Without it, the model fails to leverage transferable associations, weakening the alignment between domain-slot prompts and dynamic contexts, thus hindering zero-shot generalization.

-\textbf{w/ Kaiming Init} use Kaiming initialization for matrix $\boldsymbol{A}$ and zero initialization for matrix $\boldsymbol{B}$ results 6.6\% decreased the average JGA.
+\textbf{w/ Kaiming Init} using Kaiming initialization for matrix $\boldsymbol{A}$ and zero initialization for matrix $\boldsymbol{B}$ results in a 6.6\% decline in the average JGA.
 SemSVD-Init preserves pre-trained semantics by modulating singular values, thereby suppressing catastrophic forgetting.
 Without this mechanism, random initialization induces knowledge distortion and forgetting, preventing the model from retaining critical semantics and impairing its zero-shot transfer capability.